umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Preview/index.md

 * **Path in querystring**: this will add a querystring parameter to the url containing the path of the Content item.
 * **Id in querystring**: this will add a querystring parameter to the url containing the id of the Content item.

-**Default** controls wether this url is the default one when clicking the Preview button.
+**Default** controls whether this url is the default one when clicking the Preview button.

-After you click save you'll return to the overview where the configured urls is shows.
-From here you can edit or delete themp
+After you click save you'll return to the overview where the configured urls is shown.
+From here, you can edit or delete them.

 ![Preview Urls Overview](images/preview-urls-overview.png)

-Now if you go back to the **Content** section and click on the node you selected as the **Root node** or one of it's child items, you should now have a **Preview** button in the bottom right section of the screen.
+Now if you go back to the **Content** section and click on the node you selected as the **Root node** or one of its child items, you should now have a **Preview** button in the bottom right section of the screen.

-If multiple urls have been added for the Content item, there will be an arrow next to the button, when clicked it shows all the Preview Urls available.
+If multiple urls have been added for the Content item, there will be an arrow next to the button.
+When clicked, it will show all the Preview Urls available.

 ![Preview Content](images/preview-button.png)

 ## Accessing the Preview API

-Now that we have setup the backoffice we need to update our site to use the Prieview API.
+Now that we have setup the backoffice, we need to update our site to use the Preview API.

-The Preview API is available on `https://preview.umbraco.io` and its endpoints is identical to the [Content Delivery API](../../API-Documentation/Content-Delivery/content), meaning that you can swap the url out if you don't use one of our Client Libraries.
+The Preview API is available on `https://preview.umbraco.io` and its endpoints are identical to the [Content Delivery API](../../API-Documentation/Content-Delivery/content), meaning that you can swap the url out if you don't use one of our Client Libraries.

 :::note
 The Preview API is always protected and will require an API Key.